gabek/gabekangas.com/content/blog/new-web-site.md

 - On the right will be the junk feed.
 It may have little blurbs of text, an image, a song, a video or whatever.
 Just a feed of junk that's not important but I might want to share.
 - And then a chronologically ordered list of recent posts.
 - Even though the site is completely static and there's no backend, there's still client-side search by utilizing [Lunr](http://lunrjs.com).
 This was the only real Javascript I had to write.
 - And you can subscribe to it via [RSS](https://gabekangas.com/index.xml) because even though you all keep saying it's dead because Google no longer supports it, Google can go to hell.
 RSS still works great.
-Did you know it's how Podcasts work?
+You know that's how podcasts work, right?

+So that's that.
+I have a new web site, that I hope I'll use more often.
+I'm no longer paying Squarespace, and I have complete control over every aspect of the page without high overhead or any maintanance required.
+Let me know what you think over on [Mastodon](https://mastodon.social/@gabek).